Light, fluffy, and bursting with a creamy fruit center, these Berry Cream Cheese Turnovers are perfect for breakfast, a mid-morning snack, or dessert!

 The flaky biscuit and creamy fruit filling are the perfect match for one other.
 The cream cheese and berries are light and sweet, giving you a burst of delicious flavor.
 This treat is perfect for breakfast alongside your morning coffee or as a tasty afternoon snack.
 And these babies are even better reheated in the microwave for a few seconds, restoring the soft and creamy center!

-Looking for more recipes that can double as breakfast and dessert?
+Looking for more berry recipes?
 I’ve got you covered!

 Berry Cream Cheese Turnovers